Analysis | Kids’ mental health is getting worse. But that predated the pandemic.

 “Emerging data suggest that the COVID-19 pandemic has negatively affected the mental health of many children and adolescents,” begins the CDC’s Morbidity and Mortality Weekly Report, which focuses on the new Adolescent Behaviors and Experiences Survey.

 Various headlines have also made this connection.
-“More high-schoolers Felt Hopeless Or Suicidal During Pandemic As Mental Health Crisis Intensified, CDC Finds,” Forbes says.
+“More High Schoolers Felt Hopeless Or Suicidal During Pandemic As Mental Health Crisis Intensified, CDC Finds,” Forbes says.
 “Depression, suicidal thoughts prevalent in high school students during pandemic -U.S. study,” Reuters says.

 A greater proportion of U.S. high schoolers reported feeling persistently hopeless or contemplating suicide during the Covid-19 pandemic, according to the CDC. https://t.co/lDCP3mHIU5— Forbes (@Forbes) April 1, 2022